Bonds

 The investment strategy permits the Raiffeisen-Nachhaltigkeit-Rent to predominantly (relative to the associated risk) invest in derivatives.

-As part of the investment strategy, starting six months before the end of the term, the Managemetn Company is permitted to invest primarily in demand deposits or deposits with the right to be withdrawn.
+As part of the investment strategy, starting six months before the end of the term, the Management Company is permitted to invest primarily in demand deposits or deposits with the right to be withdrawn.

 The Fund Regulations of Raiffeisen-Inflationsschutz-Anleihen, Raiffeisen-Nachhaltigkeit-Rent, and Raiffeisen-ESG-Global-Rent have been approved by the FMA.
 The Raiffeisen-Inflationsschutz-Anleihen may invest more than 35% of the fund's volume in securities/money market instruments of the following issuers: France, Netherlands, Austria, Belgium, Finland, Germany.
 The Raiffeisen-Nachhaltigkeit-Rent may invest more than 35% of the fund's volume in securities/money market instruments of the following issuers: France, Netherlands, Austria, Italy, United Kingdom, Sweden, Switzerland, Spain, Belgium, United States, Canada, Japan, Australia, Finland, Germany.
 The Raiffeisen ESG Global Bonds may invest more than 35% of the fund's volume in securities/money market instruments of the following issuers: United States, Japan, Germany, France, United Kingdom.

-As of April 2024
+As of November 2024